cagwait/cardano-price-ticker/README.md

 # cardano-price-ticker

-System Info and Bitcoin and Cardano Price widget for Linux using Conky
+System Info and Bitcoin and Cardano Price widget for Linux using 'Conky'

 will require 'curl' and 'jq' to be installed.